Glossary

 What Are Forklift Checks?

-Like the majority of machines and equipment, forklift trucks, too, need to be checked at regular intervals to ensure that they are in working order and safe to operate.
-This can include daily checks, weekly audits, thorough inspections and either visual or operational checks.
-Those checks are regulated by law under LOLER 1998 (Lifting Operations and Lifting Equipment Regulations) and PUWER 1998 (Provision and Use of Work Equipment Regulations).
+Like most machines and equipment, forklift trucks need checking at regular intervals to confirm they are in working order and safe to operate.
+Those checks come in several forms: daily checks, weekly audits, thorough inspections, and either visual or operational reviews.
+They are not just good practice — they are required by law under LOLER 1998 (Lifting Operations and Lifting Equipment Regulations) and PUWER 1998 (Provision and Use of Work Equipment Regulations).

 Daily, Weekly and Thorough Inspections